ParaCoToUl/noarr-pipelines/docs/hub.md

 The interence only succeeds if there is only one consuming, modifying or peeking link present.

 Producing links may not be part of a *dataflow policy* since the data does not flow towards them, but away from them.
-The order in which producing links are made ready is not deterministic and should not be relied on (if you have multiple producing links for a single hub).
+The order in which producing links are made ready is not deterministic and should not be relied on (if we have multiple producing links for a single hub).
 The synchronization has to be provided by the user.

 The order is also non-deterministic for non-producing links, if there are more than one of them in the *dataflow strategy*.
-This might happen when you have multiple peeking links independantly reading the same data.
+This might happen when we have multiple peeking links independantly reading the same data.
 The *dataflow strategy* can be defined like this:

 ```cpp
 my_hub.flow_data_to(my_peeking_link);
 my_hub.and_flow_data_to(my_other_peeking_link);
 ```

-You could add variable number of nodes in a for loop by first resetting the dataflow to empty:
+We could add variable number of nodes in a for loop by first resetting the dataflow to empty:

 ```cpp
 my_hub.reset_dataflow();